 They’re amazing with basically anything!
 The rolls make wonderful dippers for soup (try them with roasted cauliflower cheese soup or roasted red pepper and tomato soup), and a delicious side to so many things – pasta, grilled meat, salads or just enjoy them on their own.

 If you like this recipe, I’ve developed others that use this same, amazing flour and Greek yogurt dough.
-From pumpkin spice cinnamon rolls to quick pizza, cheese and herb scones, bagels, donut holes and cheese naan, it’s truly incredible what this dough can do.
+From pumpkin spice cinnamon rolls to quick homemade pizza, cheese and herb scones, two-ingredient dough bagels, donut holes and cheese naan, it’s truly incredible what this dough can do.

 Like this recipe?
 You might enjoy these other savoury no-knead baking ideas